Workplace Charging for Electric Vehicles

 - Employers are encouraged to consider cordset weight and typical length of the cord when determining the Level 1 outlet height.
 Putting strain on the Level 1 charging receptacle or the cordset by having the cordset hang in the air should be avoided.

 - By annually checking their Level 1 charging receptacles, employers can ensure that the devices are working and capable of safe operation.

 Once charging is available at work, employers may want to engage employees on how they can take advantage of this.
 DOE's Plug-In Electric Vehicle Outreach Resources for Your Employees offers tips for educating employees about why and how they can take advantage of workplace charging.
 Ride-and-drive events may also be an effective way to introduce employees to EVs and workplace charging.

 Below are some examples of how organizations have made workplace charging available to their employees:

 - Local Businesses – Learn how three small companies—Hollywood Woodwork, MOM's Organic Market, and Posty Cards—have successfully installed charging stations for their employees.

 - University Campuses – Learn how higher education institutions are promoting PEV adoption by faculty, staff, and students.

-- Healthcare Facilities – Learn how hospitals and other healthcare organizations are improving local air quality by promoting employee PEV adoption.
+- Healthcare Facilities – Learn how hospitals and other healthcare organizations are improving local air quality by promoting employee EV adoption.